pritidesai/openwhisk-website/community.md

 # OpenWhisk Community

-This is the markdown file with details on OpenWhisk community efforts.
+This markdown is not used.

+To update content, make changes in `_layouts/community.html`.